nkiesel/CertificateHelper/README.md

 ## Installation

-You can then build the Jar using `./gradew uber` to generate an "uber" (or "fat") Jar, or download that Jar from the "Releases" page.
+You can build the Jar using `./gradew uber` to generate an "uber" (or "fat") Jar, or download that Jar from the "Releases" page.
 If you build the Jar yourself, then you will find it in `build/libs`.

 The code is built using Java 17 and thus requires Java 17 or higher to execute it.
 Some examples on how to install if it is